 5.9.
-HEALTH-RELATED TENDENCIES
+Health-related tendencies

-- This profile suggests increased risk of the development of osteoporosis 2 [high Ca/Mg proportion, low concentration of copper]. - This profile suggests susceptibility to development of alimentary and respiratory allergy, which may be due to low concentration of zinc or low Zn/Cu proportion and high concentration of copper.

-- This profile suggests possibility of cellular immunity disorders. - This profile suggests susceptibility to development of iron deficit anaemia. - This profile suggests possibility of disturbances in absorption form the alimentary tract. - This profile suggests weakness of the efficiency of antioxidative barrier. - This profile suggests susceptibility to collagen synthesis disorders, which can lead to increased risk of development of osteo-articular system disorders. - This profile suggests possibility of diabetic disturbances. - This profile suggests possibility of depression disturbances. - This profile suggests possibility of neurovegetative system disturbances.
+- This profile suggests increased risk of the development of osteoporosis 2 [high Ca/Mg proportion, low concentration of copper]. - This profile suggests possibility of humoral immunity disorders. - This profile suggests susceptibility to development of alimentary and respiratory allergy, which may be due to low concentration of zinc or low Zn/Cu proportion and high concentration of copper. - This profile suggests possibility of cellular immunity disorders. - This profile suggests possibility of hypersensitivity of the central nervous system to, for example, noise, anxiety, and difficulties in falling to sleep. - This profile suggests vegetative system disorders, mainly manifesting as functional predominance of the sympathetic part of the vegetative system, and possibility of the development of neurasthenic syndrome. - This profile suggests possibility of disturbances in absorption form the alimentary tract. - This profile suggests susceptibility to liver disorders. - This profile suggests weakness of the efficiency of antioxidative barrier. - This profile suggests susceptibility to neuro- muscular disorders. - This profile suggests susceptibility to pancreas and spleen disorders, which may be connected with changing concentration of glucose in the blood and decreased production of pancreatic enzymes, and may lead to disturbances of proteins and fats absorption. - This profile suggests increased risk of arteriosclerosis. - This profile suggests susceptibility to collagen synthesis disorders, which can lead to increased risk of development of osteo-articular system disorders. - This profile suggests increased risk of the development of osteoporosis 1 - This profile suggests possibility of neurovegetative system disturbances.